-The notes sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement.
-Any notes sold by the underwriters to securities dealers may be sold at the public offering price less a concession not in excess of % of the principal amount of the notes.
-The underwriters may allow, and such dealers may reallow, a concession not in excess of % of the principal amount of the notes to certain other dealers.
-After the notes are released for sale, the underwriters may change the offering price and the other selling terms.
+We have been advised by the underwriters that the underwriters propose to offer the common units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to dealers (who may include the underwriters) at this price to the public less a concession not in excess of \$0.49 per common unit.
+After the offering, the underwriters may change the offering price and other selling terms.